-One of the most common questions our eye doctors are asked is “When should I bring my child in for their first appointment with you?”
+One of the most common questions our Carson City, Lake Tahoe, Fallon, and Reno optometrists are asked is “When should I bring my child in for their first appointment with you?”
 Many parents think the first eye exam should take place when their child starts school, but it’s actually recommended to come in for a first appointment before your child turns 1, and then annual exams after that.

 Eye exams for infants are very important, and we make sure they’re both quick and easy for you and your child.
 During this visit, our doctors will check the basic working order and structure of the eyes to make sure they’re developing properly.
 They’ll also check that the eyes are working well together and that they’re free of rare but serious problems, such as cataracts and tumors that could hinder vision.
 We recommend scheduling your appointment before your child turns 1, however, if after age 3 months you notice any of the following, we recommend calling us to get in as soon as possible: